 - How to present numbers and strategies to management in a clear and concise manner, and much more.

-This presentation targets technical managers, software engineers, test engineering managers, QA managers, internationalization and localization managers, and anyone wanting to learn more on how to streamline the software globalization process.
+This presentation targets technical managers, software engineers, test engineering managers, QA managers, internationalization and localization managers, and anyone wanting to learn more about how to streamline the software globalization process.